 Part of making you feel at home in Milan is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that prepares you, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

-The program begins with a four-day orientation to get you familiar with the IES Abroad Milan staff, your fellow students, and the city of Milan.
+The program begins with a short orientation to help you become familiar with the IES Abroad Milan staff, your fellow students, and the city of Milan.
 Topics such as academics, housing, transportation, and health and safety are covered during orientation.